 This museum covers the entire world!
 You can learn about various ecosystems and animal life from dinosaurs to dogs.
 There is something for everyone!

 Here is a full list of exhibitions (https://naturalhistory.si.edu/exhibits/), and we’ve listed some of our favorites below.

 Please note that the museum does sometimes close exhibitions or remove objections for preservation work.

-In the rotunda as you enter from the National Mall, you’ll see a 12-ton, 14 foot tall African elephant.
-Learn about it as you can walk around it to see if from all angles.
+In the rotunda as you enter from the National Mall, you'll see a 12-ton, 14 foot tall African elephant.
+Learn about it as you can walk around it to see it from all angles.

 Hope Diamond & Dom Pedro Aquamarine

 The highlights of the gem collection, these two stones are both beautiful and rare.
-The Hope Diamond (it’s sordid history is covered on our Dupont Circle tour!) is a 45 carat, deep blue diamond.
+The Hope Diamond (its sordid history is covered on our Dupont Circle tour!) is a 45 carat, deep blue diamond.
 The Dom Pedro Aquamarine is a new addition.
 It is the world’s largest faceted aquamarine gem at 10,363 carats.

 Not just a chance to see some of the artifacts that you'd find in an Ancient Egyptian tomb (including mummies), this exhibit focuses on the science behind it.
 With hi-res images and scans, you can look inside the mummies.